techidaily/site-win11-tips/source/_posts/efficient-fixes-for-the-v22h2-update-dilemma-on-win11-os.md

 ## 11\.
 Install the 22H2 Update via the Installation Assistant

  This final resolution is more of a workaround than a fix for the 22H2 update not installing via Settings.
 Instead of using Settings, try upgrading with the Windows 11 Installation Assistant.
-We have a full guide that tells you[how to use the Installation Assistant](https://www.makeuseof.com/windows-11-installation-assistant-guide/) for updating Windows 11.
+We have a full guide that tells you [how to use the Installation Assistant](https://www.makeuseof.com/windows-11-installation-assistant-guide/) for updating Windows 11.

 ![The Windows 11 Update Assistant](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/the-windows-11-update-assistant.jpg)

 ## Discover the Windows 11 2022 Update

  Those possible solutions will likely resolve most 22H2 update errors for the majority of users.
-The resolutions on Microsoft’s[Windows update troubleshooting](https://support.microsoft.com/en-us/windows/troubleshoot-problems-updating-windows-188c2b0f-10a7-d72f-65b8-32d177eb136c#WindowsVersion=Windows%5F11) page might also help some users fix Windows 11’s 22H2 update not installing.
+The resolutions on Microsoft’s [Windows update troubleshooting](https://support.microsoft.com/en-us/windows/troubleshoot-problems-updating-windows-188c2b0f-10a7-d72f-65b8-32d177eb136c#WindowsVersion=Windows%5F11) page might also help some users fix Windows 11’s 22H2 update not installing.
 With that issue fixed, you can discover all the interesting new features and options in the Windows 11 2022 Update.

 <ins class="adsbygoogle"
      style="display:block"